The AquaPod and WaterBOB make freshwater easily accessible in an emergency.

-The WaterBOB takes the specs of the Aquapod and cranks up the carrying capacity as well as the lifetime of the water.
+The WaterBOB takes the specs of the Aquapod and cranks up the carrying capacity and the lifetime of the water.

 This massive bag can fill with up to 100 gallons of water, so you may need to buy a new bathtub to get full use of it.

 The WaterBOB is also a one-time use product.
-In order to avoid the growth of harmful bacteria during storage, it is only guaranteed for that single use.
+To avoid the growth of harmful bacteria during storage, it is only guaranteed for that single-use.
 Unlike the AquaPod, you will need to buy the entire setup a second time.